spinnaker/spinnaker.github.io/guides/user/canary/stage/index.md

 against the target environment.
 ---
 layout: single
-title:  "Add a Canary stage to a pipeline"
+title:  "Add a canary stage to a pipeline"
 sidebar:
   nav: guides
 ---